sherrylch/Website-SkinMatch/README.md

 One of the design choices that I debated the most was the expansion effect of the shade images updoaded by users.
 I wanted to make the image expand in a pop-up area rather than expanding on hover, I believe that it would look nicer and have a more friendly user experience.
 I attempted doing this by adding an onclick JavaScript function to each shade image being iterated.
 But because Jinja was using a for loop to add the shade images into the page, the button was working only for the last image iterated.
 I made many attempts to solved this without success, hence, I opted to expand the image on hover.

-Given that I am still new at coding and computer science, I believe there are still a lot of improvements that can be done to this application, I hope that as I gain more knowledge I can keep perfecting this website.
+Given that I am still new at coding and computer science, and this is my first website, I believe there are still a lot of improvements that can be done to this application, I hope that as I gain more knowledge I can keep perfecting this application.